ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 Time to plot the lines with `geom_line()`!

-We will do the same as in the previous lesson, except with one difference we will add an extra argument `group = 1` to each of them to connect the lines together.
+You will do the same as in the previous lesson, except with one difference you will add an extra argument `group = 1` to each of them to connect the lines together.

 `@instructions`
 Use `geom_line()` to: